TotemGuo/TotemGuo.github.io/threads_and_locks.md

 It is important to note that neither Thread.sleep nor Thread.yield have any synchronization semantics.
 In particular, the compiler does not have to flush writes cached in registers out to shared memory before a call to Thread.sleep or Thread.yield, nor does the compiler have to reload values cached in registers after a call to Thread.sleep or Thread.yield.

+> For example, in the following (broken) code fragment, assume that this.done is a non-volatile boolean field:
+>     while (!this.done)
+>       Thread.sleep(1000);
+> The compiler is free to read the field this.done just once, and reuse the cached value in each execution of the loop.
+This would mean that the loop would never terminate, even if another thread changed the value of this.done.

 ## 17.4 Memory Model
 A memory model describes, given a program and an execution trace of that program, whether the execution trace